jerespeche/jerespeche/README.md

 <h2>About me:</h2>

-I'm a Full-Stack developer.
+I'm a Back-End developer.
 I'm constantly learning how to make cleaner and better code.

 🎹 I'm a music aficionado and i like to collect albums (CDs, not vinyls... yet).